fedragon/dns-sinkhole/README.md

 ## Current limitations

+It can currently only resolve queries received over UDP for:

+- A-type or AAAA-type (IPv4 or IPv6)
+- IN-class

-It can currently only resolve A-type, IN-class queries received over UDP: any other query will be forwarded to the upstream DNS resolver.
+Any other query will be forwarded to the upstream DNS resolver.

 ## Usage